Thomas F. Torrance

-Thomas Forsyth Torrance MBE FRSE FBA (30 August 1913 – 2 December 2007), commonly referred to as T. F. Torrance, was a Scottish Protestant theologian and minister.
-Torrance served for 27 years as professor of Christian dogmatics at New College, in the University of Edinburgh.
+Thomas Forsyth Torrance MBE FRSE FBA (30 August 1913 – 2 December 2007), commonly referred to as T. F. Torrance, was a Scottish Protestant theologian and Presbyterian minister.
+He was a member of the famed Torrance family of theologians.
+Torrance served for 27 years as a professor of Christian dogmatics at New College, at the University of Edinburgh.
 He is best known for his pioneering work in the study of science and theology, but he is equally respected for his work in systematic theology.

-While he wrote many books and articles advancing his own study of theology, he also edited the translation of several hundred theological writings into English from other languages, including the English translation of the thirteen-volume, six-million-word Church Dogmatics of Swiss theologian Karl Barth, as well as John Calvin's New Testament Commentaries.
-He was a member of the famed Torrance family of theologians.
+In addition to writing many of his own books and articles, he also edited the translation of several hundred theological writings into English, including the thirteen-volume, six-million-word Church Dogmatics of Swiss theologian Karl Barth, as well as John Calvin's New Testament Commentaries.

 Torrance has been acknowledged as one of the most significant English-speaking theologians of the 20th century.
 In 1978, he received the Templeton Foundation Prize for Progress in Religion.
 Torrance remained a dedicated churchman throughout his life, serving as an ordained minister in the Church of Scotland.
-He was instrumental in the development of the historic agreement between the Reformed and Eastern Orthodox churches on the doctrine of the Trinity when a joint statement of agreement on that doctrine was issued between the World Alliance of Reformed Churches and the Orthodox Church on 13 March 1991.
-He retired from the University of Edinburgh in 1979, but continued to lecture and to publish extensively.
-Several influential books on the Trinity were published after his retirement; The Trinitarian Faith: The Evangelical Theology of the Ancient Catholic Church (1988), Trinitarian Perspectives: Toward Doctrinal Agreement (1994) and The Christian Doctrine of God, One Being Three Persons (1996).
+He was instrumental in the development of the historic agreement between the World Alliance of Reformed Churches and the Eastern Orthodox Church churches on the doctrine of the Trinity, who released a joint statement of agreement on 13 March 1991.

+After retiring from the University of Edinburgh in 1979, he continued to lecture and publish extensively, including several influential books on the Trinity: The Trinitarian Faith: The Evangelical Theology of the Ancient Catholic Church (1988); Trinitarian Perspectives: Toward Doctrinal Agreement (1994); and The Christian Doctrine of God, One Being Three Persons (1996).